pewsou/asyncflow-objc/README.md

 This is an attempt to build Objective-C framework for asynchronous (concurrent) execution flow.
 It should include basic operations like map, fold, compose and more above user-defined actions, which, in turn, may be synchronous or asynchronous.

-The motivation is to provide robust toolkit with which one could design (concurrent) execution flow without caring too much about synchronization of subflows.
+The motivation is to provide robust toolkit with which one could design (concurrent) execution flow without caring too much about concurrency-related issues.